 Tall tales or no, the stories told by Colter and Bridger aroused the interest of explorer and geologist Dr. Ferdinand V. Hayden.
 In 1859, Hayden began a survey of the upper Missouri River region, accompanied by U.S. Army surveyor W.F.
 Raynolds and Jim Bridger acting as a guide.

 Before Hayden could return another expedition was organized by a group of Montanans in 1870.
 Referred to as the Washburn-Langford-Doane Expedition, the group was led by the surveyor-general of Montana Henry Washburn.
 Also part of the group was a man named Nathaniel P. Langford, who would later become known as “National Park Langford” and the first superintendent of Yellowstone Park.
-Spending about a month exploring the region, the expedition named many of the sites of interest, that continue to be used today.
+Spending about a month exploring the region, the expedition named many of the sites of interest, that continues to be used today.

 In the meantime, Dr. Hayden had been working with the government to sponsor a second expedition to Yellowstone and discussions were already in progress to make Yellowstone a National Park.
 In early 1871, the U.S. Geological Survey sponsored Hayden’s second trip to the park.
 Along with Hayden were naturalists, geologists, a landscape artist, and two photographers.